maverickactuary/1actuary/content/3buildingblocks/index.md

 This is step two in a protection project.

-1. Assessing capability is not covered in this article.
 1. [Review your current market position](/content/2marketplayers/)
 1. <span class="highlight nopadding"><a href="/content/3buildingblocks/">Plan for success as suggested by IFAs</a>
 1. [Deliver robustly and cost effectively](/content/4delivering/)